dami-nation/Rocky-Linux-Windows-AD-Integration/README.md

 This lab documents the process of joining a Rocky Linux client to a Windows Server 2022 Active Directory domain using a VirtualBox based environment.
 The goal was to understand how Linux integrates into an AD-backed identity system in a mixed-OS setup, and where things typically fail when configuration is slightly off.

-This is a **VirtualBox implementation**.
-A newer version of this lab using **UTM on macOS**, with a deeper focus on DNS, time synchronization, and network isolation, builds on the lessons learned here.
+This is a *VirtualBox* implementation.
+A newer version of this lab using UTM on macOS, with a deeper focus on DNS, time synchronization, and network isolation, builds on the lessons learned here.

--> **Joining Rocky Linux to Windows Server 2022 AD using UTM**  (https://oladami.com/posts/joining-rocky-linux-ad/)
+-> *Joining Rocky Linux to Windows Server 2022 AD using UTM*  (https://oladami.com/posts/joining-rocky-linux-ad/)

 ---